nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 ## The Many Ws of Testing

 I'm going to assume you are a naturally curious person and question everything.
 Hopefully, you ask questions about your systems and its tests.
-I'm probobly not as curious as you.
+I'm probably not as curious as you.
 But sometimes when considering tests I always try to think about the 5 ws Who, What, When, Where, Why.
 And no not only 5 questions:

 * Why do we need to write tests?
 (The most important question is why!)
 * Who are my tests about (the user persona)?